oasisprotocol/old-docs/src/operators/running-node-on-amber-network.md

 * `p2p.pem`: The node's private key for libp2p. **DO NOT SHARE**
 * `p2p_pub.pem`: The node's public key for libp2p.
-* `sentry_client_tls_identity.pem`: The node's TLS private key for securing gRPC connections. **DO NOT SHARE**
+* `sentry_client_tls_identity.pem`: The node's TLS private key for communicating with sentry nodes. **DO NOT SHARE**
-* `sentry_client_tls_identity_cert.pem`: The node's TLS certificate for securing gRPC connections.
+* `sentry_client_tls_identity_cert.pem`: The node's TLS certificate for communicating with sentry nodes.

 #### Adding the Node to the Entity Descriptor